eliasjlara/PUM-04/README.md

  ! [remote rejected] main -> main (protected branch hook declined)
 error: failed to push some refs to 'https://github.com/eliasjlara/PUM-04.git'
 ```
 This is a safety precaution to keep bugs and non-approved code from the most important branch, the main one!
-To add a feature you have been coding on, follow these steps:
+To start coding on a ticket, you can follow these steps as a guide:

 #### Steps on your local machine
 1. Check that you're on the main branch using `git branch`, if you're not, do `git checkout main`.